 Frightened 19-year-old Marie Allen gets sent to an Illinois penitentiary for being an accomplice in an armed robbery.
 A sympathetic prison head tries to help, but her efforts are subverted by cruel matron Evelyn Harper.
 Marie's harsh experiences turn her from doe-eyed innocent to hard-nosed con.
-Written by

 See more »